This post was updated on March 30th, 2023

-What is a PCOS Belly?
+What is PCOS Belly?

 Bloating occurs when you have excess gas within your GI tract.
 This can be caused by irritable bowel syndrome or food sensitivities.
 Constipation or microbial overgrowths also cause bloating.

-Subcutaneous fat is the fat you can see under your skin.
-It’s the soft stuff that you can pinch (or grab).
-Visceral fat, by contrast, is fat that sits around your organs.
+Both subcutaneous and visceral fat are responsible for abdominal weight gain.
+But visceral fat is the more dangerous of the two.
 You can’t see visceral fat but it pushes your abdominal wall outwards.
 This creates the classic beer-belly look.
 The abdominal wall is made of muscle and tough fibrous tissue which is why visceral fat makes your abdomen hard.

-For women with PCOS, all three of these factors are usually at play.
-This can create confusion.
+This creates confusion.
 But it’s also an opportunity for an easy win.

 A lot of women join my free 30-Day PCOS Diet Challenge because they want to lose belly fat.
-Doing this in a healthy way is a slow and steady process.
+Doing so in a healthy way is a slow and steady process.
 But bloating can often be addressed quickly.
 If you’re dealing with bacterial or fungal overgrowth things can take longer.
 But in most cases, dietary change can ease bloating within weeks, if not, days.

 Relieving bloating reduces your waist circumference.
 Racking up some easy wins like this makes it easier to stick with the dietary changes that help with belly fat over the longer term.

-The Root Causes of PCOS Belly Fat
+Root Causes of PCOS Belly Fat

 Women with PCOS have higher central abdominal fat deposits independent of body mass index [1].